 As long as you’re enrolled and have fully paid for a Life Science (or Phy Sci) course for the quarter, you can use the Life Sciences Instructional Computing Lab in HH 150.
 However, printing is not free.
 Please see more information on the LS Computing Lab here

 Your study list refers to the courses in which you are enrolled for the term.
-You can view your study list through URSA by clicking “View Study List” on the main menu.
 You are advised to check your study list during the second week of each quarter to confirm your enrollment (checking during second week will give you time to add or drop a course by the appropriate deadline: end of 2nd week to drop an impacted course; end of 3rd week to add a course; end of 4th week to drop a non-impacted course).

 The LS Core office handles all the issues that have to do with the LS courses.
 Your departmental counselor handles all the issues that have to do with your major.
 Your College counseling unit, or advising unit, handles all the issues that have to do with the rest of your degree, such as your foreign language requirement, whether you can drop a course, your maximum unit level, GEs, etc. Most students go to College Academic Counseling in A-316 Murphy Hall; you may also be in AAP (1239 Campbell Hall), Honors (A-311 Murphy Hall), or Athletics (in the Morgan Center).

 Q: What does it mean if I’m in good academic standing?

 You are in good academic standing if at the close of a regular term you have attained at least a C (2.0) average for the term and a cumulative C average in all University work.

 Q: What does it mean if I’m on academic probation or subject to dismissal?